 The global exposure of the Fund is calculated using the Absolute VaR Approach.
-The level of leverage for the Fund, calculated on the basis of the gross sum of the notionals, is expected to range from 0 to 250% and is not expected to exceed 250%, although higher levels of leverage are possible.
-In case of higher levels of leverage, the risk profile of the Fund will remain unchanged.
+The level of leverage for the Fund, calculated on the basis of the gross sum of the notionals, is expected to range from 0 to 400% and is not expected to exceed 500%, although higher levels of leverage are possible.